 The Percentage Trick

-Here’s where it gets slick.
-The headline screams “Outside Funding Floods CD11 Race” and the article leads with this:
+Here’s where they try to be slick, and to give them credit, they are very skilled at manipulative media.
+The headline screams “Outside Funding Floods CD11 Race,” and the article leads with this:

 - Malik: 23% of donations from out-of-state